Updated August 2023

 If you have ever been in a tight corner, needing to manoeuvre your caravan to within an inch or two, without the aid of the car to which it is usually hitched, and doing it all single-handed, you have some idea of the strain, stress and effort required.

-Instead of burning up that energy just trying to get the caravan into – or out of – position, therefore, you might want to invest in an electrically powered and remotely controlled caravan mover.
+Instead of burning up that energy just trying to get the caravan into – or out of – position, therefore, you might want to invest in an electrically powered and remotely controlled caravan mover, also known as a motor mover.

 These run a motor to the wheel of the caravan so that it can be manoeuvred precisely, with the minimum of effort, with the direction and speed governed by a handheld remote control.
 Versions are available for both single and twin-axle caravans.